nuprl/tag-sound/gf-icfp-2018/talk/README.md

  is worst of all because its across different languages AND different benchmarks

 3
-the main contribution of this paper is that it adds order to this space via three formal semantics ... more on these soon
+the main contribution of this paper is to categorize different systems by their semantics; in particular, by the strategy they employ at the boundaries between typed and untyped code

-in particular start with one surface language that admits typed code and untyped code, then define three ways of running a surface expression we call these strategies [higher-order erasure first-order] together they provide a nice foundation for understanding the literature

-indeed based on the semantics we can compare the theory of the three approaches and the practical implementation (by scaling the models to a real language)

-;; ????
-in other words the results have consequences for three kinds of people who might be in the audience: theoreticians who care about type soundness, language implementors who care about relative performance, and developers who care about using these systems for actual work ;; no please this is ugly
+conceptually, we start with a mixed-typed program, split it into statically typed and dynamically-typed parts, and focus on what happens when values cross between the two components (parts? principals?) at runtime

+to clarify, our approach to modeling is to start with one surface language with notions of statically typed and dynamically typed code and then define three semantics that are basically equal up to their strategy for checking values at a boundary for each semantics we can then talk about its soundness with respect to the surface typing systems and make formal comparisons between the systems

+we then used the models as a guide to build three implementations so that we could perform the first apples-to-apples comparison between three approaches on identical program

+between the models and implementations this lets us compare the theory, performance, and practical consequences of each approach in a scientifically sound manner

+(somewhat proud to say, this is the first controlled experiment of its kind)

 5
 back to the outline slide, we have three semantics the main differences between